-The Database Mapping Layer provides a JDBC interface to a SQL database.
+The TOE provides a JDBC interface to a SQL database.
+Since TE v8.8.2.2 supports the ability to operate with a database from differing vendors (as identified in Section 1.4.2.1), the database is considered part of the operational environment.
 If the configuration uses a remote SQL server, the TE Server must be configured to encrypt all communications between itself and the database.
 The database can either be installed on the same system as the TE server or installed on a system located on a private physical network that is not globally routable and is protected from attacks and from unauthorized physical access.
 If the Oracle DB is used, it must be installed on a system located on a private physical network that is not globally routable and is protected from attacks and from unauthorized physical access.
+The database is relied upon to store, retrieve and protect data that it handles such that only the Tripwire Enterprise Server can access its own data.